 - “Take a Hike” with the Owner (Jay Raffaldini) at Raffaldini Vineyards: Regularly scheduled during the warmer months, owner Jay Raffaldini guides participants through the surrounding woods and vineyards for an intimate discussion of the winery’s history and what’s still to come.
 Includes guided hike, lunch, and two glasses of wine.

 - Afternoon with the Winemaker (Chris Nelson) at Raffaldini Vineyards: Winemaker Chris Nelson guides the group on a behind-the-scenes tour of the Raffaldini Winery.
 Learn how they craft their award-winning wines and go step-by-step through the winemaking process while enjoying a glass of current vintage wine and samples of wines in the making.

-- Combine Wine and Beer at Westbend Winery & Brewery: Sample the best of both worlds at Westbend Winery & Brewery.
-The first winery to open in the Yadkin Valley, Westbend has now expanded its offerings to include craft beer brewed on site – with more than 10 in rotation.
+- Combine Wine and Beer at Westbend Tavern: Sample the best of both worlds at Westbend Tavern.
+The first winery to open in the Yadkin Valley, Westbend has now expanded its offerings to include craft beer brewed on-site – with more than 10 in rotation.

 Memorable Tasting Rooms & Scenic Views

-- Childress Vineyards: Located only 25 minutes from downtown Winston-Salem, Childress begun as a passion project by NASCAR racer, Richard Childress, and has since become one of the leading wineries in the state.
+- Childress Vineyards: Located only 25 minutes from downtown Winston-Salem, Childress began as a passion project by NASCAR racer, Richard Childress, and has since become one of the leading wineries in the state.
 The winery offers guided tours and tastings of the 35,000-square-foot winemaking facility.